nih-cfde/use-case-library-build/library/USERSTORY-66.md

 ---
-input: a list of digital objects and the FAIRshake website
+input: A list of digital objects and the FAIRshake website
-output: a  a web-based FAIR project
+output: A  a web-based FAIR project
-task: create a project and submit a list of digital objects to be assessed for FAIRness
+task: Create a project and submit a list of digital objects to be assessed for FAIRness
 tags:
 - FAIRshake
 - digital objects